LAST UPDATED ON March 29, 2023 ‐ 3 Comments

 Campaign Monitor

-As the name suggests, Campaign Monitor is more than an email marketing automation tool.
+As the name suggests, Campaign Monitor is more than an email marketing platform.

 It’s an email marketing campaign management hub.